-To automate and script Workforce projects, you must install ArcGIS API for Python 1.8.3.
-This version is planned to officially release in Q4 of 2020, but the prerelease is included in the workforce-scripts file.
+To automate and script Workforce projects, you must use ArcGIS API for Python 1.8.3 or later.
+Version 1.8.3 is included in the workforce-scripts file.

 Run the following command in either a Python script or Python console to create the virtual environment with the correct dependencies and to install ArcGIS API for Python 1.8.3:

 conda env create --file environment.yml

 conda activate workforce-scripts

 Once you’ve created and activated the environment, you are ready to create a joined feature layer view and a dashboard.

 Use the create joined view script shown below to combine the assignments, assignment types, workers, and dispatchers into a single layer and generate a dashboard.

 python create_joined_view.py -org https://arcgis.com -u username -p password -project-id <project-fs-item-id> -name <output-layer-name> --create-dashboard